ComradDoge/DogeEU4/README.md

 - Parliament: Issue length 6>10 years
 - Building logic reworked for AI
 - Brought back a small number of republican tradition for nobles at neutral level 0 > 0.5
-- One of Iceland missions requirements extended to the whole of British Isles
+- One of Iceland missions requirements extended to the whole of British Isles and morale 20%>15%
 - Pontifex Maximus event values changed slightly
-- Some mission values tweaked
+- Some mission values tweaked (which ones? be more detailed!
+No.)
-- Crusade on Cursed Letters #2
+- Crusade on Cursed Letters #2 (report whenever you find them and which country/culture it is)
-- The Mining event and system is slightly changed, manpower is part of the cost now with an option in the event to abandon the event if its to expensive.
+- The Mining event and system is slightly changed, manpower can be used to roll again if failed, option to abandon the event if its to expensive.
 Additionally, if the 1st event fails there is 2nd event to try again but more expensive manpower wise.
 Can only have one mine event chain at a time.
-The % have also been changed
+The % have also been changed.
 - Bookmarks rearranged and no HRE start is set as default
 - Institution bonuses have been reworked
+- Estates will not get happy when you claim to give away tax revenue but then don't
+- Industrialization last two objectives changed: Most valuable trade node and 20% control of cooper or iron, Scramble for Africa also lowered 20>10 provinces and expanded the regions, increased amount of railroads needed 15>30

 Map Start
 - Formosa (Taiwan) is now a pickable nation from the beginning
-- French region forts slightyl rearranged
+- French region forts slightly rearranged
 - Vinland, Yingzhou, and Boure are set to Old World Tech (previously High American), the pips are slightly lowered by 1 to make them less op
 - The Old World Colonial states now all start at tech 3, do not see or have a connection to the old world unless rediscovered
 - Bourboun accepts Occitan culture from the start